 Wrap the trunk of the tree loosely in a clockwise pattern with annealed copper wire to avoid damaging the bark.
 Bend the tree gently into shape, but stop before the breaking point.
 If the tree will not bend completely, wait until it naturally assumes the new shape and try again.
-Loosen the wire when the tree grows to the point that the wire is tight.
+Loosen the wire when the tree grows to the point that the wire is almost tight.
 Once the tree grows naturally into the desired shape, remove the wire completely.

 Trim back the branches of the bonsai orange one week before transplanting.
 Cut back the orange tree limbs to the size that they were before planting the tree in the first pot.

 Lift the tree from the pot and tease out the roots gently with your fingers.
 Cut back the roots so that only the primary roots and the tiny feeder roots that emerge from them remain.

 Step 9: Anchor Tree and Plant